jarikorhonen/jarikorhonen.github.io/index.md

 ### Miscellaneous

-In addition to quality assessment, I have baan working also on other topics, ranging from collaborative filtering to image enhancement.
+In addition to quality assessment, I have been working also on other topics, ranging from collaborative filtering to image enhancement.
 Some recent studies are showcased here.

 [Predicting personal scores for video quality assessment tasks](https://github.com/jarikorhonen/personal_scores), QoMEX'17.